Ben Simmons: Senior year

 On 12 November 2014, Simmons signed a National Letter of Intent to play college basketball for LSU.
-On 12 December 2014, Simmons scored 22 points, 10 rebounds, and 10 assist in a 78–64 win against Ivan Rabb and Bishop O'Dowd High School.
-On 20 December 2014, Simmons put up 37 points and 18 rebounds in a 62–59 victory over St. Francis.
-On 19 January 2015, Simmons scored 36 points and 9 rebounds in a 76–57 win over Bishop Gorman.

 On 28 January 2015, Simmons was named as a starter for the East team to compete in the 38th annual McDonald's All-American Game.
 On 10 March 2015, he was named the Morgan Wootten Award winner, given annually to the best male McDonald's All-American player who exemplifies outstanding character, exhibits leadership, and embodies the values of being a student-athlete in the classroom and in the community.
-In doing so, he became just the second player from a Florida high school to win the award behind Austin Rivers in 2011.
 He was then named the Naismith Prep Player of the Year on 12 March and the Gatorade National Player of the Year on 24 March after leading the Eagles to a 28–1 record and a berth in the High School National Tournament for the third straight year.
 In 29 regular season games, he averaged 28.0 points, 11.9 rebounds, 4.0 assists, and 2.6 steals per game while shooting 70.7 percent from the field and recording 24 double-doubles.

 After competing in the 2015 McDonald's All-American Game on 1 April, Simmons led Montverde Academy to a third consecutive High School National Tournament title with a 70–61 win over Oak Hill Academy on 4 April at Madison Square Garden.
 He again earned MVP honours after recording 58 points and 35 rebounds over the three-day tournament.
 He then competed in the 2015 Nike Hoop Summit for the World Team on 11 April and scored 13 points in a 103–101 win over Team USA.

 Considered a five-star recruit by ESPN.com, Simmons was listed as the No. 1 power forward and the No. 1 player in the nation in 2015.